yrapop01/treecoreset/README.md

 To compile you must have:

  1. python2 (with numpy, sklearn installed)
- 2. ctypesgen ([download link](https://code.google.com/p/ctypesgen/)) located in the same directory as the code.
+ 2. ctypesgen ([download](https://code.google.com/p/ctypesgen/)) located in the same directory as the code.
  3. gcc and stuff

 To test type `make` and then run iris.py